ethereum/go-ethereum/content/docs/fundamentals/sync-modes.md

 ## Light nodes

 A light node syncs very quickly and stores the bare minimum of blockchain data.
 Light nodes only process block headers, not entire blocks.
 This greatly reduces the computation time, storage and bandwidth required relative to a full node.
-Light nodes are suitable for resource-constrained devices and can catch up to the head of the chain much faster when they are new or have been offline for a while.
+This means light nodes are suitable for resource-constrained devices and can catch up to the head of the chain much faster when they are new or have been offline for a while.
 The trade-off is that light nodes rely heavily on data served by altruistic full nodes.
 A light client can be used to query data from Ethereum and submit transactions, acting as a locally-hosted Ethereum wallet.
 However, because they don't keep local copies of the Ethereum state, light nodes can't validate blocks in the same way as full nodes - they have to trust that the data they receive is honest.
 To start a node in light mode, pass `--syncmode light`.
 Be aware that full nodes serving light data are relative scarce so light nodes can struggle to find peers.

 Read more about light nodes on our [LES page](/content/docs/fundamentals/les.md).

 ## Consensus layer syncing

-Since Ethereum transitioned to proof-of-stake, all consensus logic and block propagation was handed over to consensus clients.
-This means that syncing the blockchain is now a process shared between the consensus and execution clients.
+At the transition to proof-of-stake, all consensus logic and block propagation is handed over to consensus clients.
+This means that syncing the blockchain is a process shared between the consensus and execution clients.
 Blocks are downloaded by the consensus client and verified by the execution client.
 There are two ways to sync a consensus client: optimistic sync and checkpoint sync.

 ### Optimistic sync